MileHacker Logo

 • Verify the origin of products, especially those claiming to be "ancient."

-• Support local artisans directly where you can.
+• Support local artisans directly when possible.

 • Be mindful when purchasing wildlife products; many are illegal.